Prof Linda Ross

 RCN Task & Finish Group on Spirituality.
 The remit of the Group is to act upon the findings from the RCN spirituality survey (2010) and to develop an range of educational and practical resources to engage and inform RCN membership about the concepts of spirituality and the practise of spiritual care (see above publications).

-Spirituality within nursing practice, nurse education and cardiac rehabilitation.
+Spirituality within nursing practice (mainly heart failure) and nurse education and cardiac rehabilitation.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.